mvolkmann/blog/src/zig.md

 };
 ```

-Using the custom struct above:
+The following code demonstrates using the custom struct defined above.

 ```zig
 pub fn main() !void {